TheCod3rYouTube/PS5NorModifier/README.md

-The PS5 NOR Modifier is a Windows and Linux GUI based application making it easier for people to modify the NOR file for their PlayStation 5 console.
+The PS5 NOR Modifier is a Windows GUI based application making it easier for people to modify the NOR file for their PlayStation 5 console.
 This is especially useful if you need to generate a NOR file for your console to replace a corrupt or faulty NOR.

+There is also a Linux version with a command-line interface.

 Download compiled versions under the releases section